 3. Movement Meditation

 Many forms of meditation encourage you to remain in one position, but movement meditation focuses on the body in motion.
 Walking meditation is one form of mindful movement; this technique can also be associated with yoga or tai chi and other martial arts.
 Having a commitment to some form of physical discipline is very beneficial.
-Once you are able to be present in your body during movement meditation, you can expand your awareness to include just about anything that keeps you moving: gardening, walking the dog, washing up, playing golf, etc. In each case, the movement of your body is the object of meditation.
+Once you are able to be present in your body during movement meditation, you can expand your awareness to include just about anything that keeps you moving: gardening, walking the dog, washing up, playing golf, etc. Meditation is benefitted by exercise and visa versa.
+In each case, the movement of your body is the object of meditation.

-This technique can be combined with mindful sitting meditation.
+This technique of walking meditation can be combined with mindful sitting meditation.
 It can be a good choice for people who have trouble sitting still for long periods, as well as for those who naturally find it easier to concentrate while they’re moving.

 4. Focused Meditation